Customer service chatbots are growing in popularity across all industries.

 To get the most out of a customer support bot, it’s best used alongside human-powered channels like live chat and video chat.

-This allows the bot to seamlessly transfer the customer to a live agent if it can’t deal with the request.
+This allows the bot to transfer the customer to a live agent if it can’t deal with the request, creating a seamless customer journey.

 4. Build brand awareness